-I’ve been on NoFap for 8 years.
+I’ve been on NoFap for eight years.

-With that out of the way, let’s dive right in.
+With that done, let’s dive right in.

 If you don’t want to read, check out the companion video for my “NoFap: Before and After” story:

 My account of staying on NoFap for years

 I started masturbating when I was around 12.